 My teaching belief is best summarized by the Feynman quote: What I cannot create, I do not understand.
-Therefore I try to devise course work that demonstrates solving realistic problems often in a spontaneous manner where we deviate from the script and try to pry open the information hidden deep inside every data set.
+Therefore I devise course topics that demonstrate realistic data analysis scenarios that we typically encounter at the Bioinformatics Consulting Center.

 Applied Bioinformatics, Fall 2014, Tuesday/Thursday 2:30-3:20 in 106 Wartik Lab

 For 2014 most of the course has been redesigned and rewritten to focus on the genomic data analysis of the Ebola virus responsible for 2014 West Africa Ebola virus outbreak

 Graduate Certificate in Applied Bioinformaticsoffered by the World Campus.
 Read the press release.